Benefits of Art Therapy for Mental Health

 All group sessions begin with a warm-up.
 Watercolor is popular at Sanford House.
 First, patients spend 15-20 minutes doing what is referred to as “mark making” or “moving color across the page.”
 This warm-up aims to wake up the hands, eyes, and brain.
 The warm-up art is “non-objective.”
 You may be surprised at how quickly the 15 minutes passed and feel pretty zen from the watercolor’s quiet time and meditative movement.

 Act II – The Actual Art Therapy Stuff

-One of the wonderful things about art therapy is its practice in several different ways.
+One of the wonderful things about art therapy is its practice in several ways.
 The session’s structure depends on the therapist’s style, theoretical orientation, and preferences.
-Some art therapists talk very little.
+For example, some art therapists talk very little.
 Some rely heavily on counseling techniques and do lots of talking.
 Still, other art therapists incorporate a strong educational element into their sessions, and you’ll walk away with a new skill.
-As long as an art therapist leads your art therapy session and that art therapist is respectful, knowledgable, and acutely engaged, there isn’t really a wrong way to do art therapy.
+As long as an art therapist leads your art therapy session and that art therapist is respectful, knowledgable, and acutely engaged, there isn’t a wrong way to do art therapy.